High School Romance Recommendation: “What Happens After You Confess Your Feelings to Someone?”

 If you’re looking for a high school love story without spice, you’ve found one.
 It’s true that sometimes the characters have mature conversations.
 And sometimes Chloe, who’s narrating the story, thinks about the concept of sex.
 But when characters become romantically involved, their physical connection is limited to kissing and being physically close.

 Chloe’s friendships with both Mordecai and Simon are complicated in their way.
-But I would say that her friendship with Mordecai is much more complicated because it’s more private at the beginning and, despite knowing that Chloe likes him, Mordecai hasn’t shared how he feels about her.
+But I would say that her friendship with Mordecai is much more complex because it’s more private at the beginning and because Mordecai hasn’t shared how he feels about Chloe despite knowing that she likes him.

 Simon and Chloe’s friendship is lovely.
-But two things that make it complicated are Simon’s hidden feelings for Chloe and Chloe’s difficulty giving Simon the time and attention he deserves at times because she’s so lost on Mordecai.
+But some things that make it complicated are Simon’s hidden feelings for Chloe, Simon’s dislike of Mordecai, and Chloe’s difficulty giving Simon the time and attention he deserves at times because she’s so lost on Mordecai.

 This story is set in the year 2005—at least, that’s where you’ll find yourself at the start.
 I set it at this time because that’s when I was in high school.
 And I wanted to include elements that wouldn’t make a lot of sense if I made the setting more recent.

 None of the main characters in this story is perfect.
 While they all try to be good people, they have their flaws.
-And this helps makes them more authentic and relatable.
+And this helps makes them more relatable.

 I would consider Chloe the “good girl,” and she does try to be good.
 But she’s also a teenager, so she slips from time to time.
 And her strong feelings for Mordecai sometimes lead her to do or consider doing things she might never otherwise consider doing.